-MDU Resources is committed to an inclusive environment that respects the differences and embraces the strengths of our diverse employees to further our corporate vision.
-Essential to the corporation's success is its ability to attract, retain and engage the best people from a broad range of backgrounds and build an inclusive culture where all employees feel valued and contribute their best.
-We seek an environment that attracts and retains the best talent and recognizes the value of diversity and promotes equity in our workforce.
+Through this collaboration with other like-minded companies, MDU Resources furthers its commitment to a diverse and inclusive environment that respects the differences and embraces the strengths of our employees to further our corporate vision.
+Essential to our corporation's success is our ability to attract, retain and engage people from a broad range of backgrounds and build an inclusive culture where all employees feel valued and contribute their best.

 We view diversity through a broad lens.
 Diversity is who we are as individuals, including the differences that make each employee unique.
 Those differences go beyond gender and race.
-Diversity also includes education, background, work function, union affiliation, management status, seniority, sexual orientation, physical ability and all the other factors that make us who we are.
+Diversity also includes education, where we are from, our work experience, sexual orientation, physical ability and all the other factors that make us who we are.
 By valuing, respecting and rewarding individuals and groups free from prejudice and fostering a workplace climate where equity and mutual respect are intrinsic, we create a cooperative, success-oriented workforce.